Global hyperbolicity and manifold topology from the Lorentzian distance: Lorentzian distance function

 A great deal is known about Lorentzian metric spaces and the topology $T$ mentioned in the definition.
-In particular, the topology $T$ is unique and coincides with the initial topology of the functions $\{d_p, d^p, p\in M\}$, and so is referred as ` the topology of the Lorentzian metric space'.
-We also know that every smooth globally hyperbolic spacetime $(M,g)$ is a Lorentzian metric space \cite{minguzzi24b}.
-The rationale for the introduction of Lorentzian metric spaces is that they are very general.
-For instance, the definition comprises discrete versions of spacetime such as causal sets \cite{surya19}.
+In particular, the topology $T$ is unique and coincides with the initial topology of the functions $\{d_p, d^p, p\in M\}$, and so is referred as `the topology of the Lorentzian metric space'.
+The causal relation $\tilde J$ is thus closed in the product topology $T\times T$.

-Our previous Theorem \ref{cjpr} aims to answer the following question: under what conditions a smooth spacetime $(M,g)$ such that $(M,d)$ is a Lorentzian metric space is globally hyperbolic?
-The main difficulty is in establishing that the Lorentzian metric space topology coincides with the manifold topology.
-In a sense, the real problem is that of justifying and recovering the manifold topology out of ingredients that do not use it.
-For that we needed to impose properties (a), (b) or (c).